murraycoding/Python-Game/README.md

 ### October 22, 2020
 Added logic for a game over at zero health and a game over screen.
 Working on the "next wave" mechanic yet.

+### October 26, 2020
+Added mouse controls for the game.
+Move the mouse to move the ship and press the left mouse key for firing the weapon.